WORDSTAT CONTENT ANALYSIS DICTIONARIES

 Many WordStat users develop their own content analysis dictionaries.
 Such dictionaries are usually customized to the type of data being analyzed and to the variables that need to be measured.
 However, having access to existing dictionaries from others authors may be useful in many ways.
 It allows the analyst to easily assess other dimensions and quickly get a different perspective on his text data.
 It also makes his results comparable to those published in other studies.
 Such dictionaries may also represent a great source of inspiration for developing one’s own dictionary.

 We provide here a list of content analysis dictionaries available in WordStat .CAT format.
 Most of those are free, while others are available at a low cost either from Provalis Research or from their authors.
 Click on the dictionary names below to get access to a more detailed description of those dictionaries as well as instruction on how to download and use them.

 Brand Personality Dictionary

 Brand Personality Dictionary was designed by Opoku, Abratt and Pitt (2006) using Aaker’s five brand personality dimensions as well as 42 personality trait norms.
 The dictionary may be used to investigate content related to any kind of brand or brand situation.

-We provide access to the WordStat Sentiment Dictionary which consisting of more than 7100 words to assess positive and negative tones in text data as well as two domain specific sentiment dictionaries: the Loughran & McDonald Financial Sentiment Dictionary and the Lexicoder Sentiment Dictionary customized for the analysis of political news.
+We provide access to the WordStat Sentiment Dictionary which consisting of more than 7100 words to assess positive and negative tones in text data as well as a domain specific sentiment dictionary: the Loughran & McDonald Financial Sentiment Dictionary.

 Regressive Imagery Dictionary – By Colin Martindale (FREE)